horizon-eda/horizon-docs/grid.rst

 .. image:: images/grid.gif

 You can enter basic math operations into *any* numeric field in horizon, this makes it easy to divide a value by two, multiplying something by a certain factor, or adding a value to a coordinate to create a fixed offset.
+For more details, see :doc:`Numeric entries<entries>`.

 You can change the appearance of the grids and the cursor in the Preferences:

 .. image:: images/board-appearance.png